Affiliate links on Android Authority may earn us a commission. Learn more.

 As a for-profit company, it’s not surprising that Midjourney imposes some limitations on how often you can use it.
 Even with a paid Midjourney subscription, you only get a limited amount of free image generation hours each month.
 The $30 and higher plans do offer unlimited hours of relaxed mode, but that means you’ll have to wait several minutes for each task.
 Moreover, there’s no free tier or trial whatsoever.

 Stable Diffusion works in the exact opposite manner.
 Its source code is officially available to download, which means you can use it for free.
 However, you’ll need a beefy computer with a dedicated graphics card.
 Most models consume at least 4GB of VRAM, so a modern gaming PC fits the bill.
 But if you don’t already own one, that kind of hardware can easily cost you over a thousand dollars.
 Luckily, you can use Stable Diffusion online or even in a cloud-based virtual machine like Google Colab if you’re adventurous.

 You can use Stable Diffusion for free, but it will take some effort.

 It’s worth noting that the creators of Stable Diffusion also offer a web-based image generation app called DreamStudio.
 It’s easy to get started with, just like Midjourney, but it comes at a cost.
 Still, it’s quite a bit cheaper since $10 grants you 1,000 credits.
 You can also try it for free as all new accounts get 25 credits upon signup.

-If you’re looking for a free and easy-to-use option, I’d recommend considering a third alternative like Bing Image Creator instead.
+If you’re looking for a completely free and easy-to-use option, I’d recommend considering a third alternative like Bing Image Creator instead.
 However, Bing uses OpenAI’s DALL-E model which is completely unrelated to Stable Diffusion or Midjourney.

 Midjourney vs Stable Diffusion: Which one to use?